About the Library

 1.1.
 Purchased material is selected for the collections to support and benefit the current teaching, learning and research needs of the staff and students of the University.

 Donated material is only selected where it meets the criteria for inclusion in the Special Collections, or where the author or a contributor is a University staff member.
-Exceptions to this policy may be made at the discretion of the relevant Library Manager.
+Exceptions to this policy may be made at the discretion of the Library Manager, Research & Academic Engagement.

 1.2.
 Collections are developed using evidence based principles, such as recommendations and demand-driven acquisition, to meet the needs of the University community.